 By Eric Cote, Founder, Powered for Patients

-The shortage of coronavirus test kits, personal protective equipment (PPE) for healthcare workers and ventilators in the face of escalating numbers of confirmed coronavirus cases offers a painful lesson about a nation finding itself unprepared for a pandemic of historic proportions.
+Since the COVID-19 pandemic began in early 2020, the initial shortage of coronavirus test kits, personal protective equipment (PPE) for healthcare workers and ventilators in the face of escalating numbers of confirmed coronavirus cases offered a painful lesson about a nation finding itself unprepared for a pandemic of historic proportions.

 Today, as the number of Americans diagnosed with COVID skyrockets, hospitalizations have risen to an all-time high, triggering fears that hospitals will be pushed beyond the brink.
 The resource scarcity driving fears now is no longer ventilators or PPE but the staff needed to care for patients and operate ventilators as well as the physical space hospitals need to care for the sickest patients, including COVID victims and those recovering from heart attacks, strokes and other life-threatening conditions.

 As efforts to address shortages of staff and hospital space advance, yet another serious threat worthy of attention looms: the heightened risk of power outages, an especially relevant menace in California where Public Safety Power Shutoffs have already been initiated to reduce the risk of wildfires.

 This risk of emergency power failures during power outages is all too real and their consequences can be deadly for patients in hospitals and nursing homes.
 During California’s 2019 Public Safety Power Shutoffs, two hospitals and five skilled nursing facilities experienced generator failures, and hospital emergency power failures during Hurricane Katrina were blamed for patient fatalities.